 A joint degree in Philosophy and Politics allows you to study and debate philosophical questions such as How should we live?
 Is there a God?
 Whilst exploring some of the themes, concepts and events that have shaped the contemporary political scene.
 Learning from academics in the field you will be given the opportunity to develop an understanding of contemporary issues in both subjects.
 For example, what obligations do we have to the state?
 Can ideas change the world?
 How should we think about right and wrong, truth and falsity?

 You’ll begin your degree with first-year modules including Introduction to Philosophy, and Politics in the Modern World.
-In your second and fourth years, you can choose modules from a selection of subjects such as Nineteenth Century Philosophy; Issues in Contemporary Politics and Philosophy; Modern Political Thought: Liberty, Theory and Practice, and Government and Politics of the United States.
+In the second and fourth year students will be able to choose from a broad range of options, such as Politics and History of the Middle East; International Relations, Security and Sustainability; Politics of Development and Global Changes; Understanding Key Economic Concepts; Issues in Contemporary Politics and Philosophy.
+For more details and options, please see the PPR department website.

 You will have the opportunity to spend Year 3 on a placement with a public, private or voluntary organisation in the UK or overseas.
 This experience should boost your employment prospects and help you to decide on your career direction and the kind of organisation in which you want to work once you graduate.
 You will be doing a real, responsible job – with all the satisfaction that brings.

 Applying for a placement is a competitive process and our Placements Team will support you in finding and applying for a suitable placement.
 The preparatory modules you will complete in years one and two are designed to give you the best chance of success in both your placement applications and the placement itself.

 One of the aims of the placement year is to enhance your understanding of the connections between theory and practice which could benefit your final year of study.
 Placements provide an exciting opportunity to build up experience and transferable skills, as well as to make contacts with potential employers, which can place you a step ahead in the graduate recruitment market.